fplatt58/Digital-Humanities--Platt-F--Imperial-Cult-QGIS/README.md

 #Digital-Humanities--Platt-F--Imperial-Cult-QGIS-
-Included in this repository is a link to a QGIS project with delimited text layers of lists containing site names and coordinates for imperial cult sites.
-The CSV files also in this repository are the files which were used to create the layers in the QGIS project.
-To look at the specifics of each layer, the CSV files can be used alongside the software.
+Included in this repository is a link to a QGIS project.
+The CSV files in this repository are the files which were used to create the layers in the QGIS project.
+To use the project, these files must be uploaded to QGIS, as the layers are not saved when the project is downloaded.
+The CSV files can also be used as reference pieces to see the site names.